JLESC/jlesc.github.io/_projects/aggregator_placement.md

 We have worked on modeling the problem : communication cost, aggregator placement, I/O phases, etc.
 We have proposed placement strategies but they need to be refined and tested.
-A preliminary implementation is being developed in a cosmology code called HACC I/O.
+A preliminary implementation is being developed in a cosmology code called HACC I/O. we have taken into account the network topology for mapping aggregators and we propose an optimized buffering system in order to reduce the aggregation cost.
-We plan to have first results soon.
+We have validated our approach using micro-benchmarks and the I/O kernel of a large-scale cosmology simulation.
+We have showed improvements up to 15× faster for I/O operations compared to a standard implementation of MPI I/O.

 ## Visits and meetings

 * Emmanuel Jeannot visited ANL on March 2015
 * François Tessier stayed 10 days at ANL on March 2015
+* Emmanuel Jeannot visited ANL on June 2016
+* François Tessier visited Inira on December 2016

 ## Impact and publications

 François Tessier moved from Inria to ANL in February 2016.
-A part of his work is focusing on this project.
+A part of his work is focused on this project.
+Results have been published in the 1st Workshop on Optimization of Communication in HPC runtime systems (IEEE COM-HPC16), in conjunction with SuperComputing 2016 {% cite tmv16+ --file jlesc.bib %}

 <!--
 {% comment %}